Click for Homepage

 Settee, pages 180-182, catalog entry 105, page 365.

-Illustrated in Mary Ann Apicella, Scottish Cabinetmakers in Federal New York (Hanover and London: University Press of new england, 2007), cover and plate VIII-20, page 150, as made by Henry Dean.
+Illustrated in Mary Ann Apicella, Scottish Cabinetmakers in Federal New York (Hanover and London: University Press of New England, 2007), cover and plate VIII-20, page 150, as made by Henry Dean.

 Henry Dean, born circa 1782, was a manufacturer of fancy chairs, an ornamental painter, and a gilder, active in New York City from about 1808 to 1836.